HomeSTM32STM32 UART SeriesSTM32 UART PART 4 – Receive Data using DMA

 A situation like this can work for few kilobytes of data as most of the STM32 MCUs has RAM in few kilobytes.
 But if you want to store an audio file or a video file, then you can’t afford to use a single buffer.

-Below is the cubeMX configuration to enable the UART DMA in normal mode.
+The image below shows the cubeMX configuration to enable the UART DMA in Normal mode.

 The DMA request is set for USART2_RX as we are receiving the data via the DMA.
 The data width is Byte as the UART transfers the data in bytes.
 The DMA mode is set as Normal.